decentraland/checker-contract/README.md

 # Checker Contract

-Replaces content validation from depending on subgraphs to using the blockchain directly.
+Can be used to replace content validation using the blockchain directly instead of relying on subgraphs.

 ## Development